LuisGtk/Memory_Game/README.md

 Luis's Memory Game
 Description:

-This memory game is simple and fun for any ageone to play and enjoy.
-Once the gam starts It's up to you to match all the cards with their respective other, If you match it up with a different card then btoh flip back on their face and you have to try again.
+This memory game is simple and fun for any anyone to play and enjoy.
+Once the game starts It's up to you to match all the cards with their respective other, If you match it up with a different card then btoh flip back on their face and you have to try again.

 Technologies Used: